racker/salus-docs/design/end-to-end-test/design.md

 1. create new agent install; confirm added to envoy directory
 1. create eventEngine task for http/tcp monitors on new resource id
 1. start searching kafka for failed http/tcp events
-1. create new tcp monitor with the private zone
+1. create new tcp monitor with the private zone, pointing to a non-responsive port
-1. create account-specific http policy monitor using a public zone
+1. create account-specific http policy monitor using a public zone, pointing to a non-responsive port
 1. confirm kafka failure event for both monitors, with timeout

-## Optional extras
-The *required implementation* described above should be sufficient to fully vet the system.
-The following allow us to also see that the events reported above do change state.
-1. start local webserver matching the http/tcp monitors above.
-1. confirm kafka failure events goes away, with timeout
-1. stop envoy and confirm kafka envoy missing event from presence monitor

 # Configuration/helm charts
 e2et will be configurable so as to run in any environment, local, dev, staging or prod.

 helm charts will be created for the non local envs.

 The build system will build a configurable container as is done for the other subsystems.
-That container should also contain the envoy exe so that it can be started by the e2et.
+That build would create a container that contains the e2et and envoy exe's.
+The helm chart would specify how the container would be spun up; the corresponding values.yaml files would include env vars for all the various env specific urls etc that e2et needs.
+The envoy would be started and configured as needed by the e2et exe, so the container only needs to include the envoy exe, not start it.

+The deployment process would use those helm charts to spin up an e2et service as needed.
+It would run, determine the status of the deploy and then exit.

 # Not checking metrics
 This design doesn't include checking for metrics in kafka, only events.
 In prod, the volume of data is too great to allow checking metrics.
 We could probably do it in staging/dev, however.
 That might help debugging deploy failures, (by allowing us to decide if the problem is upstream or down stream of the metric topic.)
 For now, however, I decided it isn't worhtwhile.
 It is easy enough to retrofit later if we decide to add it.

-# Questions
+# Other notes
-1. java or golang?
-Seems like it would be slighty easier to do in golang, but I could go either way.
-1. New repo?
-It doesn't quite fit into any of the repo's we have currently.
-Does it go into a utility directory in the bundle repo? or a separate repo entirely.
+1. e2et will be implemented in golang in the salus-tools repo.
-1. our dev environment currently appears to be using prod identity.  is that what we want?
+1. Dev environment will be updated to use staging identity.
-1. Each of the kafka event searches will require a timeout.
-Not sure how long they should be; I guess we'll figure that out.
-1. We talked about implementing a mock envoy to support some extra functionality as required.
-So far, I haven't seen the need, so am not including a design for that.
-Let me know if you see the need.